Bo Diddley: Beat

 Many songs (for example, "Hey Bo Diddley" and "Who Do You Love?") often have no chord changes; that is, the musicians play the same chord throughout the piece, so that the rhythms create the excitement, rather than having the excitement generated by harmonic tension and release.
 In his other recordings, Bo Diddley used various rhythms, from straight back beat to pop ballad style to doo-wop, frequently with maracas by Jerome Green.
 His 1955 rhythm and blues hit, "Bo Diddley", had a "driving African rhythm and ham-bone beat".
 Beginning that same year, Diddley collaborated with various doo-wop vocal groups, using the Moonglows as a backing group on his first album, Bo Diddley, released in 1958.
 In one of the most well-known of his 1958 doo-wop sessions, Diddley added harmonies by the Carnations recording as the Teardrops, who sang smooth, polished doo-wop in the backgrounds on the songs "I'm Sorry", "Crackin' Up", and "Don't Let it Go".

 An influential guitar player, Bo Diddley developed many special effects and other innovations in tone and attack, particularly the "shimmering" tremolo sound, and amp reverb.
 His trademark instrument was his self-designed, one-of-a-kind, rectangular-bodied "Twang Machine" (referred to as "cigar-box shaped" by music promoter Dick Clark), built by Gretsch.
 He had other uniquely shaped guitars custom-made for him by other manufacturers throughout the years, most notably the "Cadillac" and the rectangular "Turbo 5-speed" (with built-in envelope filter, flanger and delay) designs, made by Tom Holmes (who also made guitars for ZZ Top's Billy Gibbons, among others).
 In a 2005 interview on JJJ radio in Australia, he implied that the rectangular design sprang from an embarrassing moment.
 During an early gig, while jumping around on stage with a Gibson L5 guitar, he landed awkwardly, hurting his groin.
 He then went about designing a smaller, less-restrictive guitar that allowed him to keep jumping around on stage while still playing his guitar.
 He also played the violin, which is featured on his mournful instrumental "The Clock Strikes Twelve", a twelve-bar blues.

 Diddley often created lyrics as witty and humorous adaptations of folk music themes.
 His first hit, "Bo Diddley", was based on hambone rhymes.
 The first line of his song "Hey Bo Diddley" is derived from the nursery rhyme "Old MacDonald".
 The song "Who Do You Love?" with its rap-style boasting, and his use of the African-American game known as "the dozens" on the songs "Say Man" and "Say Man, Back Again," are cited as progenitors of hip-hop music; for example, in the dialogue of the song, "Say Man", percussionist Jerome Green says the lines: "You've got the nerve to call somebody ugly.
-Why, you so ugly till the stork that brought you in the world oughta be arrested."
+Why, you so ugly that the stork that brought you in the world oughta be arrested."